tvvignesh/time-monitor/README.md

 Checkin user events corresponding to respective time, display them, and track them over time.

+Google calendar support is added.
+So, when an event is created in Time Monitor, it automatically creates an event in Google Calendar.

+Timeline shows the various user events occurring over time.

 ## Motive behind this project

 People waste a lot of time daily.
 This is meant to be a tool which can help users track and monitor time.